History of the Jews in Bangladesh

-The history of the Jews in Bangladesh refers to the history of a tiny Jewish community in Bangladesh, previously known as East Pakistan.
-Jewish history in the country can be traced to the 18th and 19th centuries.
+The history of the Jews in Bangladesh (formerly East Pakistan), can be traced back to the 18th and 19th centuries.
 The Jews of British India and Pakistan had a small community in what is now Bangladesh, particularly in the city of Dhaka.
-Jewish residents were also reported in Rajshahi.
-The Jews of Bangladesh are reported to have been Baghdadi Jews and the Bene Israel.
-Most of these Jews emigrated by the 1960s.
-Now, only a few Jewish families live in Bangladesh very quietly (practicing Crypto-Judaism) due to government policy towards Israel.

 Jews have been linked to the modern history of Bangladesh.
 Some of the prominent Jewish residents included Mordechai Cohen, a former television newsreader and actor; and Alex Aronson, an academic who taught at the University of Dhaka.
 Some foreign Jews who are prominently associated with the country include the American architect Louis Kahn, who designed Bangladesh's parliament; and J. F. R. Jacob, an Indian army general who served in the Bangladesh Liberation War.
+Though the interactions between Judaism and Bangladesh has historically been benign, the country is currently undergoing a wave of anti-semitism since the renewal of Israel-palestine conflict.

 History

 Mesopotamian Jews, also known as Baghdadi Jews, settled in the cities of eastern Bengal.
 During the Mughal period, eastern Bengal was a hub for Eurasian merchants due to the thriving muslin trade in Bengal.
 Baghdadi Jewish merchants may have settled in Dhaka during the 18th-century.
 The region was later administered by the British Empire.
 A notable episode during the colonial period involved Alex Aronson, a German Jewish academic and friend of Nobel laureate Rabindranath Tagore.
 During the outbreak of the Second World War, Aronson was viewed as an enemy alien by the British colonial government.
 Despite being a Jew, he was suspected of being a spy of Axis Germany.
 Aronson was detained and placed under house arrest, which disrupted his work in Santiniketan University.
 His friend Tagore requested the British government to release him but Tagore's request was initially turned down.
 Tagore then secured the help of Prime Minister Khawaja Nazimuddin of Bengal to have Aronson released.
 After Tagore's death in 1941, Aronson began to teach in Dhaka University in the hometown of Sir Nazimuddin, a member of the Dhaka Nawab Family.